UCSB-Exoplanet-Polarimetry-Lab/pyKLIP_NMFJAX/README.md

 # pyKLIP README #

 A python library for PSF subtraction for both exoplanet and disk imaging.
 Development led by Jason Wang.
-Contributions made by Jonathan Aguilar, JB Ruffio, Rob de Rosa, Schuyler Wolff, and Laurent Pueyo (see contributors.txt for a detailed list).
+Contributions made by Jonathan Aguilar, JB Ruffio, Rob de Rosa, Schuyler Wolff, Abhijith Rajan, Zack Briesemeister, and Laurent Pueyo (see contributors.txt for a detailed list).
 If you use pyKLIP in your research, please cite the Astrophysical Source Code Library record of it: [http://ascl.net/1506.001](http://ascl.net/1506.001).

 ### Overview ###

-* Implementation of [KLIP](http://arxiv.org/abs/1207.4197) and [KLIP-FM](http://arxiv.org/pdf/1604.06097.pdf) in Python
+* Implementation of [KLIP](http://arxiv.org/abs/1207.4197) and [KLIP-FM](http://arxiv.org/abs/1604.06097) in Python
 * Capable of running ADI, SDI, ADI+SDI with spectral templates to optimize the PSF subtraction
 * Library of KLIP-FM capabilties including forward-modelling a PSF, detection algorithms, and spectral extraction.
 * Post-processing planet detection algorithms included